Ulster exit Europe with Leinster defeat in Dublin

 But like they did when Hume charged over in the opening period, Ulster found a way to reignite their hopes when Herring touched down after a powerful, driving maul.

-Again, that failed to swing momentum back in Ulster's favour, and while Stuart McCloskey produced a wonderful tackle to thwart a Jimmy O'Brien try, Porter finished from short range to put the result beyond doubt.
+Again, that failed to swing momentum back in Ulster's favour, and while Stuart McCloskey produced a wonderful tackle to thwart a Jimmy O'Brien try, Porter finished from short range to put the result beyond doubt, with Ulster's misery compounded when replacement Harry Sheridan was yellow-carded for a high tackle on Byrne.

 Leinster: Keenan; Larmour, O'Brien, Henshaw, Lowe; Byrne, Gibson-Park; Porter, Sheehan, Furlong, Molony, Ryan (capt), Baird, van der Flier, Conan.